Love Song (2000 film): Plot

-With this new change, Camille realises that she wants to continue to work with the inner city children and not head off to some college and a career in medicine.
-Newly inspired, Camille goes to tell her parents and is surprised to find Calvin and his parents at their house and Calvin asking her to marry him.
-Overwhelmed by the pressure and her parents happiness, Camille agrees to marry Calvin and options out of her desired career choice.
+With this sudden change in her life, Camille realises that she wants to continue working with the inner city children and not head off to some college to pursue a career in medicine.
+Newly inspired, Camille goes to tell her parents and is surprised to find Calvin and his parents at their house, with Calvin asking her to marry him.
+Overwhelmed by the pressure and her parents’ happiness, Camille agrees to marry Calvin and opts out of her desired career choice.
 She then meets with Billy and displays the engagement ring.
 Furious with Camille for not standing up for what she wants and trying to make everyone happy but herself, Billy ends their friendship.

-Two weeks later at the engagement party, Camille's roommates observe Camille and find that their friend isn't herself and the whole event just "doesn't feel right."
+Two weeks later, at the engagement party, Camille's roommates observe Camille and find that their friend isn't herself and the whole event just "doesn't feel right."
 They take Camille aside and tell her that at any point she wants to leave, they will help drive her away.

 The party is an upscale social event attended by what Calvin calls "very important people."
 Camille decides to serenade Calvin with a love song and everyone in the audience is amazed by her talent except for Calvin and her father, who appear to be engrossed in their own conversation.
-And while she sings, Camille's thoughts turn to Billy as she watches Calvin ignore her performance.
-When the song ends she announces to everyone that she is not in love with Calvin but in love with a man who "really sees her."
+While she sings, Camille's thoughts turn to Billy as she watches Calvin ignore her performance.
+When the song ends, she announces to everyone that she is not in love with Calvin, but with a man who "really sees her."
 She calls off the engagement and drives away with her roommates.

-Camille goes back to her place, changes and drives to find Billy at the gas station.
-He is standoffish towards her and asks her to leave but she stays to show him her bare ring finger.
-Billy softens and understands the enormity of what Camille did and he again asks her if this is for real.
-She smiles and says yes and the two kiss and hug and finally appear as a couple.
+Camille goes back to her place, changes clothes and drives to find Billy at the gas station.
+He is standoffish towards her and asks her to leave but she stays and shows him her bare ring finger.
+Billy softens, understanding the enormity of what Camille did.
+He questions if this is for real.
+She smiles and says yes, as the two kiss and hug and finally appear as a couple.

 The movie ends with Camille and Billy Ryan at Thelma's Bar, this time on stage together for the first time, in front of their friends and both of their mothers, singing a Love Song.